ardaku/whoami/WASM.md

  - `distro()`: Host distro by view of browser (Example "Unknown Linux")
  - `desktop_env()`: "Web Browser"

-## Mock
+## Fake
-If you compile WhoAmI with `default-features = false`, WhoAmI will not bind to web-sys, and will instead return these mock values:
+If you compile WhoAmI with `default-features = false`, WhoAmI will not bind to web-sys, and will instead return these fake values:

  - `realname()`: "Anonymous"
  - `username()`: "anonymous"